 First “cuts” will be made at the close of practice on Wednesday.
-Second “cuts” will be Thursday (if necessary).
-Additional cuts may be necessary after the first week if football is successful in making the playoffs.
+Second “cuts” will be Thursday or Friday (if necessary).
+Additional cuts may be necessary after the first week if football playoffs extend beyond tryouts.

-First scrimmage is Saturday, Nov 17 at 4:00 PM @ McLean HS (there will not be a bus)
+First scrimmage is Saturday, Nov 19 at 10:30 AM @ Madison HS (there will not be a bus)

 Prerequisites to trying out

 You cannot tryout unless you bring (or have on file) a Physical Examination Form

 *Register by Sunday, November 6th.
 If I do not have them (filled out completely), you will be unable to participate!!!!!.*

 *If you are playing a Fall Sport that has not completed by the start of tryouts, you will be given the opportunity to try out late once your season is done.
 However, in order to get that opportunity, YOU MUST LET COACH KNOW BY THE MON, 11/7 THAT YOU ARE TRYING OUT AND COMPLETED THE TRYOUT PAPERWORK ABOVE*

 The following criteria will be used during player evaluation and team selection processes:

 Athleticism/fitness/size – Basketball is a sport that favors endurance, height, strength, speed, and quickness.